ry-animal/monfolio/README.md

 A crypto portfolio tracker built with modern web technologies.
 Track and manage your crypto and NFT portfolio across Ethereum, Arbitrum, and Optimism testnets.

-_Built as a takehome project for Monad Labs_

 ## Features

 - **Multi-Network Support** - Track balances across Ethereum, Arbitrum, and Optimism testnets